avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### DisableValidatorTx

 Subnet Validators can use `DisableValidatorTx` to mark their validator as inactive.
 Notably, there is no requirement of any interaction on the Subnet to issue this transaction.
-The only requirement is an Ed25519 Signature (signed with the Subnet Validator's Ed25519 private key) for this transaction to be valid.
-Any remaining $AVAX in the Subnet Validator's `Balance` will be issued to the `ChangeOwner` defined when this validator was added to the validator set.
+The only for this transaction to be valid is a signature from the `DisableOwner` specified for this validator in its `RegisterSubnetValidatorTx`.
+Any remaining $AVAX in the Subnet Validator's `Balance` will be issued to the `RemaningBalanceOwner` defined when this validator was added to the validator set.

 The expected path for full removal from a Subnet's validator set is via a `SetSubnetValidatorWeightTx` with weight `0` which requires a Warp message produced by the Subnet.
 However, the ability to stop participating in Subnet validation is critical for censorship-resistance and/or failed Subnets.
 If a Subnet Validator wishes to stop participating in its Subnet's consensus, they can do so through this transaction.
 This is enabled on the P-Chain to prevent Subnets from locking Subnet Validators into participating in consensus indefinitely.